-- (a) the activities proposed to be carried out by the applicant under the scheme are medium risk; and - (b) the applicant has prepared a program under the scheme. - (2) Safe Food must audit the applicant's program and may grant an accreditation only if Safe Food is satisfied the program complies with the scheme. - (3) If the applicant is granted accreditation, Safe Food must conduct a compliance audit of the program- - (a) within 3 months after accreditation; and - (b) within 6 months after the first compliance audit; and - (c) within 1 year after the previous compliance audit. - (4) However, if a critical nonconformance is identified at a compliance audit, Safe Food must conduct an additional compliance audit of the program within 6 months after the compliance audit.
+- (a) the activities proposed to be carried out by the applicant under the scheme are high risk; and - (b) the applicant has prepared a program under the scheme. - (2) Safe Food must audit the applicant's program and may grant an accreditation only if Safe Food is satisfied the program complies with the scheme. - (3) If the applicant is granted accreditation, Safe Food must conduct a compliance audit of the program- - (a) within 3 months after accreditation; and - (b) within 6 months after the first compliance audit. - (4) However, if a critical nonconformance is identified at a compliance audit, Safe Food must conduct an additional compliance audit of the program within 3 months after the compliance audit.